dnikic/terminal-developer-workflow/README.md

 :bd
 Split open a new split wondow where you can open a buffer=file :sp and :vsp
-Ctrl-W w to switch between open windows (or Ctrl-W hjkl) Ctrl-W c or :q to close the current window
+Ctrl-w w to switch between open windows (or Ctrl-w hjkl) Ctrl-w c or :q to close the current window
 Close window
 :q
 Close all windows